-In a recent post, I shared a reference implementation of an innovation funnel built on the Continuous Innovation Framework and cautioned that while funnels are powerful visualization tools, they have their limitations.
+In a recent post, I shared a reference implementation of an innovation funnel built on the Continuous Innovation Framework.
+I cautioned that while funnels are powerful visualization tools, they have their limitations.

-The biggest limitation is sub-funnel optimization which, in this case, is one of the leading causes for Innovation Theater.
+The biggest limitation is sub-funnel optimization which, in this case, is one of the leading causes of Innovation Theater.